 Preventing infections when visiting

-If you are visiting a friend or loved one, you need to take steps to prevent spreading germs.
+If you are visiting a friend or loved one in the hospital, you need to take steps to prevent spreading germs.

-The best way to stop the spread of germs is to wash your hands often, stay home if you are sick, and to keep your vaccines up to date.
+The best way to stop the spread of germs is to:

 Hand Washing and Alcohol-based Hand Cleaners

 - When you enter and leave a patient's room

 Remind family, friends, and health care providers to wash their hands when they enter a patient's room.

 - Wet your hands and wrists, then apply soap.

 - Rub your hands together for at least 20 seconds so the soap gets bubbly.

 - If your fingernails are dirty, use a scrub brush.